shinobi64/lorcana/results/set 9 fabled/20251018_tournament_mochi.md

 # Mochi - Fabled Set Championship

-Set championship time in the Well.
-Unfortunately only 21 out of originally 30 registered persons showed up - I was going there directly from the camping ground.Event was run using the playhub - details on https://tcg.ravensburgerplay.com/events/189477.
-Was good to see that the player base is still mixed with participants from Biblis and Karlsruhe.
+Set championship time in the Mochi Cards store.
+Originally this was a very crowded event, as it was scheduled for Saturday morning.
+Then some players switched as we ended up with 15 players.
+Event was run using the playhub - details on https://tcg.ravensburgerplay.com/events/189477.
+With the 15 players we had to play 4 rounds and top 4 only - so there was sufficient time to attend the later scheduled event in the Card Club.

 ## Mochi Set Championship Meta Report